 Learning music theory will, most likely, improve your playing by a great deal.
 Fortunately, you can pick up the most important parts of music theory on your own and start using them right away.

 A lot of people ask themselves “Can I learn music theory on my own?”
 The simple answer to this question is yes, you can.
 In today’s world, where you can find anything on the internet, a simple search for music theory on Google will provide you with millions of results.
+While it may be hard, eager students will pick it up no problem.

 Why You Should Learn Music Theory